 We provide exceptional clinical care without exception to patients of all ages and backgrounds using therapeutic modalities most appropriate to the patients’ needs and provided by specialists in the field and by trainees under the supervision of outstanding practitioners and teachers.
-The major services of the Department of Psychiatry include Emergency Psychiatry Programs, Consultation-Liaison Psychiatry, Adult and Child Outpatient Mental Health Services, Criminal Justice Mental Health Programs, Refugee and Human Rights Services, Victim Assistance and Mental Health Recovery Services, and Peer Support Programs.
+The major services of the Department of Psychiatry include Emergency Psychiatry Programs, Consultation-Liaison Psychiatry, Adult and Child Outpatient Mental Health Services, Mother and Child Mental Health, Criminal Justice Mental Health Programs, Refugee and Human Rights Services, Victim Assistance and Mental Health Recovery Services, and Peer Support Programs.

 In the first week of class at BUSM, students begin to learn the basics of performing a clinical interview with real patients in Introduction to Clinical Medicine (ICM-1).
 ICM-1 provides students with the opportunity to begin to develop clinical interviewing skills by interviewing patients and observing peers interviewing patients.
-Afterwards, students discuss the patients with their groups, provide feedback to one another, and practice delivering case presentations.
+Afterwards, students discuss the patients with their small groups, provide feedback to one another, and practice delivering case presentations.

-In Year 4, a number of psychiatry electives are offered including Psychosomatic Medicine, Addiction Psychiatry, Acute Psychiatry in Managed Care, Adolescent Psychiatry, Partial Hospitalization Psychiatry, and Preparing Future Physician Educators: Learning How to Teach Clinical Interviewing Skills to First-Year Medical Students.
+In Year 4, a number of advanced psychiatry electives are offered including Psychosomatic Medicine, Addiction Psychiatry, Acute Psychiatry in Managed Care, Adolescent Psychiatry, Partial Hospitalization Psychiatry, and Preparing Future Physician Educators: Learning How to Teach Clinical Interviewing Skills to First-Year Medical Students.

 The training program in the Boston University Medical Center Psychiatry Residency Program is designed to provide a breadth of knowledge of psychiatry, neurology, neuroscience, psychotherapies, and psychopharmacology.
 An integrated bio-psycho-socio-cultural model forms the basis of our approach.
 Our educational program progresses across four years of training from the basics in the PGY 1 year through advanced courses in the PGY 4.
-Educational programs include the core seminars and special programs, as well as multiple learning opportunities with clinical rotation including rounds, clinical case conferences, and case-based learning for residents to learn about patient evaluation, psychopathology, and treatments.
+Educational programs include research opportunities, core seminars, and special programs, as well as multiple learning opportunities with clinical rotation including rounds, clinical case conferences, and case-based learning for residents to learn about patient evaluation, psychopathology, and treatments.